awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environmentmgmt-updates-immutable.md

 ## Configuring Immutable Updates<a name="updates-immutable-configure"></a>

-You can enable and configure immutable updates in the Elastic Beanstalk Management Console\.
+You can enable and configure immutable updates in the Elastic Beanstalk console\.

 **To enable immutable updates \(console\)**